burakkolukisa/Vehicle-type-classification-using-3-D-magnetic-sensor/ReadMe.txt

 The dataset and the feature extracted dataset are shared as "class3.csv" and "class3_FE.csv" respectively.

-For vehicle type classification, first apply "class3.py" or "class3_FE.py", and the dataset is ready for running classification.
+For vehicle type classification, first apply "class3.py" or "class3_FE.py", and the dataset is ready for running classifier.

 2. Vehicle Classification